Jameshughes2009/Firstday/12-SQL/01-Activities/02-Stu_MySQL-Shell/README.md

 ## Notes from Class
 SQL make it easy to handle large amounts of data and scale up quickly

+- tables can be linked based on data that is common to both of them

 - A relational database organizes data into tables.
 A Table holds a group of data and is divided into rows and columns.
 The tables can be linked to form relationships

 - Keys identify rows of data in a table.
 By matching Keys between two tables a relationship is formed!!